octue/twined/docs/source/anatomy_values.rst

    .. group-tab:: Configuration Values Strand

       This strand is a ``configuration_values_schema``, that is used to check validity of any ``configuration_values`` data supplied to the twin at startup.

       The Configuration Values Strand is generally used to define control parameters relating to what the twin should do, or how it should operate.

-      For example, should it produce output images as low resolution PNGs or as SVGs?
-How many iterations of a fluid flow solver should be used?
-What is the acceptable error level on an classifier algorithm?
+For example:

+       - In a simulation the user may want to specify the number of iterations or timesteps.
+       - In a LiDAR analysis app, the user may want to know the deployment `lat/long` coordinates.
+       - In a signal processing app, the user may want to turn on or off a particular step (e.g. smoothing of data).
+       - In a Meteorological Mast analysis, the user may want to run analysis only for a specified date range.
+       - In an app that produces an image, should the image be a low resolution PNG or an SVG?
+       - In a classifier algorithm, what is the acceptable error level?

+      It's the job of the application developer (that's you, probably) to **tell the end user what options are available**.
+The way this is done is via an **application schema**.

+      A **schema** describes precisely what inputs the application needs.

+      A **config** contains those inputs, and should match the schema.

    .. group-tab:: Input Values Strand